And what’s interesting is that the word “new” literally means, “never having existed before”.

 It’s “The Top Ten Distinctions between Millionaires and the Middle Class“, by Keith Cameron Smith.

 It’s a tiny book, 95-pages total but it does an excellent job of summarizing some of the long lasting principles that create wealth.
+We highly recommend you pick up a copy to add to your library.

 Here they are, the Distinctions between Millionaires and the Middle Class by Keith Cameron Smith: